washer83/osrsreboxed-db/README.md

 ## The Prayer Database

-Each prayer is represented by Python objects when using the PyPi `osrsbox` package, specifically using Python dataclass objects Additionally, the data is accessible directly by parsing the raw JSON files.
+Each prayer is represented by Python objects when using the PyPi `osrsreboxed` package, specifically using Python dataclass objects Additionally, the data is accessible directly by parsing the raw JSON files.
 All prayer data is stored in a single object to represent the properties of an in-game OSRS prayer, which is outlined in the following subsection.

 ### Prayer Properties